-Srinivasan holds a master’s degree in computer engineering and a bachelor's degree in computer science.
+Krishnan holds a master’s degree in computer engineering and bachelor's degree in computer science.

 CISO Oshkosh Corporation

 Mike Warner is the CISO for Oshkosh Corporation.
 He works with executive management across the corporation to determine acceptable levels of cyber security risk.
 His office is responsible for establishing and maintaining a corporate-wide information security program.
-Over the last three years, he has led the successful effort to increase the corporation’s cyber security maturity, balancing government and commercial information assurance requirements.
+He has led the successful effort to increase the corporation’s cyber security maturity, balancing government and commercial information assurance requirements.
 His office is continually identifying and evaluating cyber security risks, creating policies and security controls, conducting security audits and ensuring compliance across the enterprise.